onflow/kitty-items/api/README.md

 - An empty `Kibble` vault
 - An empty `KittyItems` collection
 - An empty `KittyItemsMarket` collection

+You can read more about `Vault` and `Collection` resources [in this tutorial](https://docs.onflow.org/cadence/tutorial/01-first-steps/)

 Run the commands below to initialize these resources: